-How To Prepare Your Home For Colder Weather
+How To Prepare Your Home For Cooler Weather

-Fall is here and it is time to prepare your home for the approaching colder weather.
+Fall is here and it is time to prepare your home for the approaching cooler weather.
 Getting your home into tip-top condition now can save you money and lots of headaches later.
-Read our "12 Tips For Fall Home Maintenance" and then start a checklist of items that you need to tackle right away.
+Read our 12 Tips For Fall Home Maintenance and then start a checklist of items that you need to tackle right away.

 2. Insulation and Weather-Stripping

 Sealing air leaks and adding insulation not only makes your home more comfortable and energy efficient, it can also provide up to a 15% savings on your annual heating and cooling costs.
-Fixes include installing weather stripping on doors, caulking around windows and adding insulation in your attic, crawl spaces and basement.
+Simple fixes include installing weather stripping on doors, caulking around windows, and adding insulation in your attic, crawl spaces, and basement.
 For an overview of the various types of insulation that can be installed throughout your home, click here.

 Have your deck sealed to protect the wood in the harsh winter weather.
 Also, have the railings and supports inspected to make sure they are secure and meet safety standards.